openoms/bitcoin-tutorials/electrs/README.md

 To download and run:
 `$ wget https://raw.githubusercontent.com/openoms/bitcoin-tutorials/master/electrs/2_electrs_systemd_service.sh && bash 2_electrs_systemd_service.sh`

+If running the always-on electrs service is too much for your RPi stop it with:
+`sudo systemctl stop electrs`
+To stop running on boot:
+`sudo systemctl disable electrs`
+(To re-enable and start use the `enable`  and  `start`commands)

 ## RaspiBlitz: install Nginx and Certbot to connect over SSL

 For the SSL certificate to be obtained successfully a **dynamic DNS** and **port forwarding is necessary**.